What is content design?

 Content design and digital storytelling

 There is crossover between content design and digital storytelling.
 Digital storytelling is interactive, multimedia, and focused on the best possible user experience to retain attention.
-As we’ll see in the next few sections, both content designers and digital storytellers have to think critically about the best ways to share information for specific audiences, and they can learn a lot from each other.
+As we’ll see in the next few sections, both content designers and digital storytellers have to think critically about the best ways to share information for specific audiences, and they can learn a lot from each other's ideation.

 That’s valuable in a huge range of use cases: from making the case for non-profit donations, to teaching, offering government services, professional development, campaigning for causes, and organising large-scale events.